faw121/faw121.github.io/content/posts/IBL-Diffuse/index.md

 ---
 title: "IBL Diffuse"
-summary: Generate irradiance map in SRP
+summary: Use ComputeShader to generate IrradianceMap in SRP
 date: 2025-02-20
 params:
   math: true